Birds

 Macaw

-Macaws belong to a family of birds that includes parrots, parakeets, lorikeets, love birds, and cockatoos.
+Macaws belong to a family of birds that includes parrots, parakeets, lorikeets, and cockatoos.

 Nicobar Pigeon